 The female cones are berry-like and dark bluish, often glaucous.
 The volatile oil they contain is the source of the distinctive flavor of gin.
 One often sees on Juniperus colorful orange galls caused by rust fungi of the genus Gymnosporangium, a widespread disease of apples and related plants.
+Juniperus species are commonly used in ornamental plantings, and some occurrences are non-native, as noted on the species pages.

 1. Leaves in whorls of 3, all awl-like, articulated at the base, not decurrent; female cones on very short, scale-covered peduncles in the axils of awl-like leaves.